ZubairSharif21/Eric-blogging/README.md

 ## License

-The BKBlog project is open-sourced software licensed under the [MIT license](LICENSE).
+The Eric Blog project is open-sourced software licensed under the [MIT license](LICENSE).